apache/atlas/docs/src/documents/Import-Export/ExportHDFSAPI.md

 ### Export API Using matchType
-To export entities that represent HDFS path, use the Export API using the _matchType_ option.
+To export entities that represent the HDFS path, use the Export API using the _matchType_ option.
 Details can be found [here](#/ExportAPI).

 ### Example Using CURL Calls
-Below are sample CURL calls that performs export operation on the _Sample HDFS Setup_ shown above.
+Below are sample CURL calls perform an export operation on the _Sample HDFS Setup_ shown above.

 <SyntaxHighlighter wrapLines={true} language="shell" style={theme.dark}>
 {`curl -X POST -u adminuser:password -H "Content-Type: application/json" -H "Cache-Control: no-cache" -d '{